Jelly-RDF/pyjelly/docs/generic-sink.md

 - Linux, macOS, or Windows

 ## Usage without external libraries
-Because we don't rely on any external libraries, using generic API looks slightly different, however keeps the same functionality.
+Because we don't rely on any third-party tools, using generic API looks slightly different, however keeps the same functionality.

 ## Writing triples to a Jelly file

-To make a set of triples and write them to a Jelly file, you use:
+To make a set of triples/quads and write them to a Jelly file, you use:

 {{ code_example('generic/01_serialize.py') }}

 Which provides a simple custom triple/quad type that is easy to create and work with.

-## Reading triples from a Jelly file
+## Reading triples/quads from a Jelly file

-To load triples into your python object from a `.jelly` file, see:
+To load triples/quads into your python object from a `.jelly` file, see:

 {{ code_example('generic/02_parse.py') }}